Ferroelectricity in dipolar liquids: the role of annealed positional disorder: Bulk Ferroelectricity of Dipolar Liquids in Large Dimensions

-Since $\bar W$ is independent of $d$, the limit $d\to\infty$ is entirely dictated by the angular measure $p_d(q)$.
-As $p_d(q)$ becomes increasingly concentrated around $q=0$ for large $d$, Eq. \ref{Wu} implies $\langle \hat d_i\cdot\hat d_j\rangle\to 0$ for $d\to\infty$.
-While exact in the $d \rightarrow \infty$ limit, this result is not necessarily representative of the behavior observed at large but finite dimensions, where the detailed structure of $\bar W(r,q)$ may still play a significant role.
-Indeed, increasing $d$ progressively rescales the magnitude of $\langle \hat d_i\cdot\hat d_j\rangle$ through $p_d(q)$ without altering its sign.
-To isolate the effect of $\bar W$ on hindered rotation of dipoles, it is therefore analyzed below the case in which $p_d(q)$ is taken to be uniform in Eq. \ref{Wu}.
-Fig. \ref{fig4} shows: (i) the canonical probability distribution of $q$ generated by the effective interaction $\bar W$, $P_{\bar W}(q\,|\,t)=e^{-\beta \bar W}/Z_{\bar W}$ with $Z_{\bar W}=\int_{-1}^1dq \ e^{-\beta \bar W(h,q)}$ ; (ii) the corresponding first spherical-harmonic moment ($\ell=1$), $\langle \hat q \rangle_{\bar W}$, which measures local dipolar alignment; (iii) the second spherical-harmonic moment ($\ell=2$) $\langle P_2(q)\rangle_{\bar W}$ which quantifies the local quadrupolar, nematic-like, ordering.
-All these quantities refer to the paraelectric phase, since Eq. \ref{W} implicitly assumes $\zeta(\hat{d})$ uniform over the solid angle.
+as obtained by the same argument used in Appendix \ref{appendixI}-(i).
+Since $\bar W_{d \rightarrow \infty}$ remains finite, while $p_d(q)$ becomes increasingly peaked around $q=0$ for large $d$, Eq. \ref{Wu} implies $\lim_{d\to\infty}\langle \hat d_i\cdot\hat d_j\rangle=0$.
+Although exact in the limit $d \rightarrow \infty$, this result does not necessarily capture the behavior at large but finite dimensionality when approaching the $d\to\infty$ limit, where the functional form of $\bar W(r,q)$ may still significantly affect dipolar correlations.
+Increasing $d$ primarily suppresses the magnitude of $\langle \hat d_i\cdot\hat d_j\rangle$ through $p_d(q)$, without altering the ferroelectric character of $\bar W_d$.
+To isolate the effect of $\bar W_{d \rightarrow \infty}$ on hindered dipolar rotations, the case of a uniform angular measure $p_d(q)$ in Eq.~\ref{Wu} is analyzed below.
+Fig. \ref{fig4} reports: (i) the canonical probability distribution of $q=\hat d_i\cdot\hat d_j$ associated with $\bar W_{d \rightarrow \infty}$, $P_{\bar W}(q\,|\,t)=e^{-\beta \bar W_{d \rightarrow \infty}}/Z_{\bar W}$ with $Z_{\bar W}=\int_{-1}^1dq \ e^{-\beta \bar W_{d \rightarrow \infty}(h,q)}$ ; (ii) the corresponding first spherical-harmonic moment ($\ell=1$), $\langle \hat q \rangle_{\bar W}$, measuring local dipolar alignment; and (iii) the second spherical-harmonic moment ($\ell=2$), $\langle P_2(q)\rangle_{\bar W}$, quantifying local quadrupolar (nematic-like) ordering.
+All quantities refer to the paraelectric phase, since Eq. \ref{W} implicitly assumes $\zeta(\hat{d})$ to be uniform over the solid angle.
 Fig. \ref{fig4} confirms that $\langle q\rangle_{\bar W}>0$, $\forall t$.
-This follows because $\bar W$ favors parallel dipolar alignment, consistent with its ferroelectric character.
-The same mechanism indeed underlies the negative sign of $\Delta \mathcal{F}(\rho,\boldsymbol{\delta})$, as discussed in Sec. \ref{par3_3}.
-As a result, in finite dimension the dipolar correlation $\langle \hat d_i\cdot\hat d_j\rangle$ in the paraelectric phase, which is readily accessible in numerical simulations, when positive, already signal whether the system is prone to develop a ferroelectric phase transition.
-If the ferroelectric character of the effective interaction is already encoded in the first moment of $P_{\bar W}(q|t)$, one can infer that higher-order moments provide more quantitative characterization.
-In principle, they can be used to reconstruct $P_{\bar W}(q|t)$ from numerical simulations by exploiting a finite set of moments and solving the corresponding inverse problem, for instance via maximum-entropy methods \cite{Mead}.
-Exploiting the equivalence between the Boltzmann weight $P_{\bar W}(q|t)$ and the pair correlation function, discussed in Sec. \ref{intro}, this approach can provide direct numerical access to the pair correlation entering the DFT free-energy functional.
-This enables identification of the onset of the ferroelectric phase transition and critical temperature from numerical simulations in the paraelectric phase, providing an alternative to numerical simulations studies across the putative critical temperature that rely on demanding finite-size scaling analyses.
-A different strategy is presented in Ref. \cite{Sammuller}, where the DFT free-energy functional is learned directly from numerical simulation data within a neural-network framework.
+This follows from the ferroelectric character of $\bar W_{d \rightarrow \infty}$, which favors parallel dipolar alignment, as directly illustrated by Panel I of Fig. \ref{fig4}, where $P_{\bar W}(q\,|\,t)$ is biased toward positive values of $q$.
+These results show that a positive value of the dipolar correlation $\langle \hat d_i\cdot\hat d_j\rangle$ in the paraelectric phase, readily accessible in numerical simulations, already signal the tendency of the system to develop a ferroelectric phase transition.
+If the first moment of $P_{\bar W}(q|t)$ already captures the qualitative ferroelectric-like character of $\bar W$, higher-order moments are expected to provide a more quantitative characterization.
+They could in principle be exploited to reconstruct $P_{\bar W}(q|t)$.
+In numerical simulations, this can be achieved by computing a finite set of moments and solving the associated inverse problem, for instance via maximum-entropy methods \cite{Mead}.
+By exploiting the equivalence, pointed out in Sec. \ref{intro}, between $P_{\bar W}(q|t)$ and the pair correlation function $g^{(2)}$ entering the DFT expression of $\mathcal{F}$, see e.g. Eq. \ref{F_DFT}, this approach can thus provide direct numerical access to $g^{(2)}$.
+This, in turn, would enable identification of the onset of the ferroelectric phase transition and of the critical temperature from numerical simulations performed entirely within the paraelectric phase, providing an alternative to numerical simulation studies across the putative critical temperature, which rely on demanding finite-size scaling analyses.
+A different strategy is presented in Ref. \cite{Sammuller}, where the DFT free-energy functional is learned directly from numerical simulation data using a neural-network approach.